 Our compensation program for Named Executive Officers is made up of four primary elements outlined below.
-Each element has its own purpose based on our fundamental premise of pay for performance and our guiding principles.
-Learn more about these elements where noted.
+Each element has its own purpose based on our fundamental premise of pay for performance and our quiding principles.
+Additional information is provided on the following page in the "About Our Compensation Elements, What We Paid in 2015 and Why" section.

-Compensation Element Purpose 2014 Changes in Element Features or Potential Value Base Salary (Page 37) Reflect scope of the role and individual performance through base-line cash compensation.
-Base salary: We increased pay for Michael Koppel and Kenneth Worzel to reward performance and maintain market competitiveness.
-Performance-Based Bonus (Page 37) Motivate and reward contributions to annual operating performance and long-term business strategy with cash that varies based on results.
-None Long-Term Incentives (Page 38) Promote alignment of executive decisions with Company goals and shareholder interests through stock options, performance share units and restricted stock units where value varies with Company stock performance.
-Performance share units: We changed the peer group from selected retail companies to the S&P 500 to create a broader market against which to measure our performance.
-We also provided the opportunity for vesting when relative performance of TSR exceeds peers in both up and down markets.
-Equity mix: We introduced restricted stock units to improve the relevancy of our total compensation package and balance our objectives for awarding value through both absolute and relative stock performance.
-Benefits (Page 39) Enhance total compensation with meaningful and competitive broad-based, leadership and retirement benefits that support healthy lifestyles and contribute to financial security.
-401(k) match and profit sharing: In 2014, the Plan design was updated to replace the profit sharing portion with a new profit-based 401(k) matching contribution which takes effect in 2015.
-Supplemental Executive Retirement Plan: The annual benefit awarded upon retirement was capped at \$700,000.
+Compensation Element Purpose Base Salary (Page 33) Reflect scope of the role and individual performance through base-line cash compensation.
+Performance-Based Annual Cash Bonus (Page 33) Motivate and reward contributions to annual operating performance and long-term business strategy with cash that varies based on results.
+Long-Term Incentives (Page 34) Promote alignment of executive decisions with Company goals and shareholder interests through stock options, performance share units and restricted stock units where value varies with Company stock performance.
+Benefits (Page 35) Provide meaningful and competitive broad-based, leadership and retirement benefits that support healthy lifestyles and contribute to financial security.

-Only Base Pay Element Values Changed for 2014
+Only Base Pay Values Changed for 2015

-On an annual basis, the Compensation Committee reviews base salary, performance-based bonus target opportunity and long-term incentive grant value for each of the Named Executive Officers in consideration of the upcoming fiscal year.
-Committee decisions for fiscal year 2014 are summarized below.
+On an annual basis, the Committee reviews base salary, performance-based bonus target opportunity and long-term incentive grant value for each of the Named Executive Officers in consideration of the upcoming fiscal year.
+Committee decisions for fiscal year 2015 are summarized below and shown as a comparison of 2014 and 2015 fiscal year end ("FYE") amounts.
 The Committee believes these elements and the overall compensation program are meeting the expectations for our pay-for-performance philosophy and guiding principles.

-Base Salary (\$) Performance-Based Annual Cash Bonus (Target Opportunity as % of Base Salary) Long-Term Incentives Annual Grant (Grant Value as % of Base Salary) Name FY 2013 FY 2014 FY 2013 FY 2014 FY 2013 FY 2014 Blake W. Nordstrom 725,000 same 200 same 250 same Peter E. Nordstrom 725,000 same 200 same 250 same Erik B. Nordstrom 725,000 same 200 same 250 same Michael G. Koppel 720,000 748,800 90 same 175 same Kenneth J. Worzel 520,000 540,800 80 same 150 same
+Base Salary (\$) , , , , , , , , , , , , , , , , , , , , Long-Term Incentives Annual Grant (Grant Value as % of Base Salary) Name FYE 2014 FYE 2015 FYE 2014 FYE 2015 FYE 2014 FYE 2015 Blake W. Nordstrom 725,000 740,000 200 same 250 same Peter E. Nordstrom 725,000 740,000 200 same 250 same Erik B. Nordstrom 725,000 740,000 200 same 250 same Michael G. Koppel 748,800 770,000 90 same 175 same Christine F. Deputy (a) N/A 525,000 N/A 80 N/A 150